Simple Texas Hold’em Odds for Winning Players

 The flop is the turning point of a Hold’em hand.
 This is where you’re going to make your biggest and most expensive decisions.
 Knowing the odds of improving your hand after the flop is one of the most important things to remember in Hold’em.

 These Hold’em odds, combined with the reading of your opponent(s), will entirely shape whether you continue with a drawing hand or how you make it an incorrect play for your opponent(s) to draw out on your made hand.
-You’ll especially want to protect against this at looser online poker sites like Ignition Poker or Global Poker.

 Outs

-This is especially where “outs” come into your line of thinking and how all of these Texas Hold’em odds are generated.
+This is especially where “outs” come into your line of thinking and how all of these Texas Hold-em poker odds are generated.
 For example, if you have 4 cards to a flush you have 9 outs to make your hand on the turn.
 There are 13 cards per suit and you have 4 of them.

 There are 9 unknown cards left that could complete your flush so you have 9 outs out of 47 total unknown cards (52 cards in the deck – your 2 cards and – 3 more on the flop).
 This is how Texas Hold’em odds are calculated.
 Rounded to the nearest tenth of a percent, 9/47 = 19.1, or a 19.1% chance to hit your flush on the turn.